Two Teens Seriously Hurt After Car Crashes into Power Pole

 Drunk driving is also very costly for drivers and the country at large.
 The NHTSA says that drunk driving costs drivers $800 per year and costs the country $199 billion per year.

 Losing a loved one in a drunk driving car accident is devastating for surviving family members.
-The Arizona auto accident injury lawyers at Phillips Law Group have proudly represented many of these families and secured them fair compensation.
+The Phoenix personal injury lawyers at Phillips Law Group have proudly represented many of these families and secured them fair compensation.